CSCI265project/CSCI265-Project/Docs/Standards and Procedures.md

 The team Github repo ([https://github.com/CSCI265project/CSCI265-Project](https://github.com/CSCI265project/CSCI265-Project)) will be set up and maintained by the version control lead (Nihal) and understudy(Kazuki).
 The Version lead will have admin and the understudy will have the role ‘maintain’ unless the version lead is sick or unable to work understudy will become admin and a chosen team member will become the new maintain.
 The project will have 4 branchs total 3 core branchs for coding purposes and one branch for Docs directory, images directory, and othe misc documentations or files not needed in the core barnches.

- A branch called 'Main' will be used as our docs, images branch, aswell as any other misc items that are not suitable for the core barnches
+ A branch called 'Main' will be used as our "docs and images" placeholder, aswell as any other misc items that are not suitable for the core barnches

  3 core branches: testing, production and development.
 The purpose and guidelines for the following branches are as follows: